• Skip to primary navigation

 • Don’t overmix the batter.
 Always use the lowest speed on your electric mixer or mix in the dry ingredients by hand.
 Make sure to mix the dry ingredients into the wet until just combined.

 • Give your cookies a “cookie scoot.”
-Within the first 3 - 5 minutes of removing the cookies from the oven, use a large biscuit cutter (wider than the cookies) to help shape any cookies back into a more round shape.
+Within the first few seconds of removing the cookies from the oven, use a large biscuit cutter (wider than the cookies) to help shape any cookies back into a more round shape.
 Place the cutter over the cookies so the edges of the cookie are inside the cookie/ biscuit cutter.
 In a circular motion, gently nudge the edges back into a round shape.

 FAQs